disi-unibo-nlp/nlg-metricverse/README.md

 The **Spaces** edition of NLG Metricverse will be launched soon.
 Check it out here:
 [![](./figures/spaces.png)](https://huggingface.co/spaces/disi-unibo-nlp/nlg-metricverse)

+We decided to create the app with the purpose of giving the users the possibility to try a demo of the library before installing it.
+We chose Hugging Face Spaces because, because it offers a simple way to host machine learning demo apps directly on a profile.

+In the data app Home, there is a brief descriction of the library and its contents.
+On the left side of the screen is located the retractable sidebar, which contains all the metrics available in the data app.
+On a metric's page is the description of the metric and an input box for both prediction and reference text.
+After putting the texts and having pressed the Submit button, through the use of the NLG-Metricverse library, the prediction and reference are used to calculate the desidered score.

 ## 🚀 Quickstart

 ### Prepare your environment